medavox/distribackup/docs/report/report.md

 ~~Major design decisions and justifications.
 System architecture, etc. Use supporting figures where appropriate and helpful.
 A diagram of the overall architecture is essential.
 Each component in the architectural diagram should be briefly discussed.
 Other designs that may be important are class hierarchies and initial user interface designs.
 Take care to describe any design work in reasonably high level terms, and do not stray into implementation details.
 Make sure that you explain to the reader how to interpret any design notation that you use (e.g. a key in the relevant figures), unless you are using a standard notation (such as UML).~~

+Distribackup largely follows the Publisher-Subscriber model, but also includes peer-to-peer features in order to reduce network bandwidth bottleneck at the Publisher.

-* Will not require an always-on machine - will reliably and efficiently (but not necessarily quickly) sync mirrors.
+The system does not require an always-on machine, or any dedicated hardware at all -- peers consist of normal consumer computers that reliably and efficiently (but not necessarily quickly) sync mirrors.
-* Not intended for real-time sync
+It has not been designed to facilitate real-time syncing of files --
 * The system will work best with infrequent updates among sometimes-on machines that form a network with common up-time (i.e. each mirror is on at the same time as at least one other machine, to pass updates)
     - a Raspberry Pi could bolster this and speed up full network sync, but should not be necessary.